itsreimau/itsreimau/README.md

     </a>
   </p>

-  <p>🌟 I'm passionate about developing bots, exploring Dreamcore, diving into IT, and enjoying virtual entertainment!</p>
+  <p>🌟 I'm passionate about developing bots, exploring dreamcore, diving into IT and enjoying virtual entertainment!</p>

   <h2>Now Playing on Spotify 🎵</h2>